-Staying vegan while travelling can be pretty tough and depending where you are traveling to it´s sometimes even hard to find a vegetarian alternative.
+Staying vegan while travelling can be pretty tough and depending on where you are travelling to it´s sometimes even hard to find a vegetarian alternative.
 As I couldn’t find much help myself, when I was looking for vegan travel tips, I decided to share my new knowledge with you guys.

 It Starts On The Plane

-When you are traveling by train you can obviously take a prepared home meal with you, the same goes for a car trip, but when it comes to taking a plane it starts getting trickier.
-Depending on how long your plane ride is, I highly recommend you to plan ahead and coordinate a vegan menu in advance.
+When you are travelling by train you can obviously take a prepared home meal with you, the same goes for a car trip, but when it comes to taking a plane it starts getting trickier.
+Depending on how long your plane ride is, I highly recommend you plan ahead and coordinate a vegan menu in advance.
 Most airlines allow you to choose a vegan meal option for free and you can choose it on their website or app in just a few minutes.
 Give it a try!
 I did this a couple of times, always had good meals and even got my meal before everyone else, which is also nice.

 Take A Snack

 So be prepared for little hunger attacks and buy some snacks before your journey.
 I mainly take cereal bars, as they don’t take up much space and fit in every little purse.
 But there are so many other great options.
 I also recommend you to check out the local supermarkets.
-They often have some great little packages, but depending on the country it might be more expensive and is often packed in a ton of unnecessary plastic.
+They often have some great little packages, but depending on the country they might be more expensive and are often packed in a ton of unnecessary plastic.

 Plan Your Meals Ahead